marcelglueck/BEpipeR/README.md

 ## Features and functionalities
 ✔️ **Flexibility:** One pipeline, three modes.
 Switch between forest, grassland, and combined (forest & grassland) mode effortlessly.

-✔️ **Ease of use:** Simply parse aggregation information through parameters files.
+✔️ **Ease of use:** Simply parse aggregation information through csv parameters files.
 No coding required.

 ✔️ **Customizability:** Easily adopt the pipeline to your own needs by e.g. subsetting the template after creation for your plots of interest.